-Low Ham Chapel was built in 1884, and is constructed from the local blue lias stone.
-There is plenty of onsite parking.
-The chapel’s original windows were stained-glass; however a bomb-blast during World War 2 destroyed those on the car park side.
-Stained-glass windows are unusual in non-conformist churches as they were considered too fancy.
+Low Ham Chapel was built in 1884 from the local blue lias stone.
+The building didn’t change much for 100 years.
+The chapel’s original windows were stained-glass; however a bomb-blast during World War II destroyed those on the car park side.
+Stained-glass windows are not usual in non-conformist churches as they were considered too fancy.
 One such as the main window at the front of the church is extremely unusual, typically the design would have been a pattern rather than a scene depicting people.

 When the church was lit by oil lamps there was a small fire – evidence of this can still be seen on the large wooden pulpit.